 When dealing with small children, the easiest way to identify your child’s learning style is through observation.
 Take note of the way they respond to different methods in their learning environment.
 Is she drawn to music and rhythm?
-Does he prefer to work on their own?
-Does she prefer hands on activities?
+Does he prefer to work on his own?
+Does she prefer hands-on activities?
 Take note of these factors, as this will help you identify the primary ways your child prefers to learn.

-You may also opt to find a learning style test (a simple google search will supply several options).
+You may also opt to find a learning style test (here’s one I created: What’s Your Child’s Learning Style? ).
 If you are teaching a child who is old enough to take the test, you can guide them through the questions and then review the results.
 If you’re teaching a smaller child, you can just use the test as a guide for your observation.

 Learning Style and Reading